aselshall/eds/HW/project.md

 You can work with the instructor on one of these projects, or with other faculty on any project that meet the [project-objectives](#1.2-Project-Objectives).
 This is an opportunity to apply course concepts to real-world community challenges including local environmental challenges while fulfilling service learning requirements.

-#### Service Learning Action Steps
+#### Action Steps
+To count service learning hours, follow these steps:
-- Step 1 Preparation: Identify a **not-for-profit** community partner and plan your project with
+- Step 1 Preparation:
+  - Identify a **not-for-profit** community partner and plan your project with them.
+  - Tip: Start the preparation early (week 1), as identifying and planning with a partner can take time.
-- Step 2 Action: Setup service record in [Eagle Service Network (ESN)](https://www.fgcu.edu/studentlife/servicelearning/students/volunteeringrecordingservice-learninghours#documenting), work on your project, and track individual hours: [YouTube Video](https://youtu.be/QbQw6KiHTx0)
+- Step 2 Action:
+  - Setup service record in the [Eagle Service Network (ESN)](https://www.fgcu.edu/studentlife/servicelearning/students/volunteeringrecordingservice-learninghours#documenting)
+  - Work on your project, and track your individual hours: [YouTube Video Guide](https://youtu.be/QbQw6KiHTx0)
-- Step 3 Reflection: Reflect on the process in your final report and presentation
+- Step 3 Reflection:
+  - Reflect on the process in your final report and presentation (in class or at Eagle X)
-- Step 4 Submission: Send professional message to community partner to express gratitude, summarize work and hour total, and request hour approval; submit hours to ESN and submit screenshot to Canvas for verification
+- Step 4 Submission:
+  - Send professional message to community partner to express gratitude, summarize work and hours, and request hour approval
+  - Submit aproved hours to ESN and submit screenshot to Canvas for verification

 ## 4. FAQ